 5 Graduate Degrees to Address the Negative Impacts of COVID-19

-COVID-19, coronavirus, pandemic — where were you when you first heard the words that would impact your entire 2020 experience?
+COVID-19, coronavirus, pandemic — where were you when you first heard the words that would impact your life experience?

-In 2020, we collectively faced an insurmountable challenge.
+In times of pandemic and adversity, we collectively faced an insurmountable challenge.
 People all over the world experienced uncertainty regarding the future, quarantine fatigue and a sense of isolation.

 While going back to school for a master’s degree amidst a global pandemic might seem like a daunting task, we’re here to explain why you should consider obtaining a master’s degree and which graduate degrees will give you the skills needed to improve our post-COVID world.